How your experiences of the welfare system can help to change it

 This is where you come in; over the coming weeks, we will be speaking to people living with mental illness who have experience of the welfare system.
 This will inform our response and recommendations.
-One way to get involved is to take part in our financial issues survey.

 The Green Paper feeds into a larger cross-governmental strategy which was also published last month.
 The National Disability Strategy, is aiming to centralise the commitments and efforts of government departments to improve the lives of disabled people across different areas of society.
 It outlines actions and accountability for them, alongside a commitment to publish an annual report measuring progress on this strategy.

 It can be quite intimidating that two important documents are published that have the power to affect the way people severely affected by mental illness live their everyday lives.
 We will continue to monitor the commitments made in this strategy and look at opportunities where we can influence key decision makers to ensure that people experiencing mental illness and their carers are considered at every step.

 If you have any experiences of the welfare system or thoughts you would like to share with us, please contact our Campaigns Team at email@example.com

 You may also be interested in

 Campaigning - join our Lived Experience Network

 We want to build on our proud record of ensuring the voice of people living with mental illness, and their carers, is at the heart of our campaigning and influencing work.
 Join our Lived Experience Network to help us!